fluid-checkout/fluid-checkout/readme.txt

 * Added: Compatibility with plugin Flexible Checkout Fields PRO.
 * Added: Compatibility with plugin MyParcel.
 * Improved: Change wording for the company name field option in the plugin settings to be clear what it is related to.
+* Improved: Automatically apply database migrations on first plugin installation, showing the message for database migration available only when updating the plugin.
 * Fixed: Compatibility with plugin MailChimp for WooCommerce.
 Fix fatal error on checkout page when connection to Mailchimp is not completely set up.
 * Fixed: Translations not being loaded correctly for language variations on WordPress 6.5+.